coderGtm/Shiftlog/README.md

 - An empty database file named `sqlite3.db` with all necessary tables is provided, eliminating manual database setup.

-- Configure environment variables in `demo.env` to match your specific requirements, including database connection settings.
+- Configure environment variables in `demo.env` to match your specific requirements, and then rename it to just `.env`.